Zunaeed-Imran/Laravel_Tutorial/README.md

 -   `php artisan make:model File_name` for mking model in the model folder.

+-   `php artisan make:factory Listingfactory` for making factory in factory folder.
+-   `php artisan migrate:refresh --seed` it will refresh and make factory in the database.

 ### Done task for today

 -   Learn Laravel From Scratch Introduction.